cse4504-sp26-wustl/STLChessClubSite/README.md

 The standings table is the first thing people see.
 It ranks every player by their total points — wins are worth 1, draws 0.5, byes 1, losses 0.
 Click the **Standings** tab and you should see all six sample players listed in order with their points, wins, draws, and losses.
 The top three get a gold, silver, and bronze badge.

-To test that standings actually update, jump ahead to the TD adjustments section, change a result, and come back here — you'll see the numbers change in real time.
+To test that standings actually update, jump ahead to the TD adjustments section, change a result.

 ---